coretl/nt_table_test/README.rst

 -----------------------------------------------

 This was the first requirement that pushed us from CA to PVA.
-This can be done at the moment with QSRV or P4P, although QSRV needs https://github.com/epics-base/pva2pva/issues/47 to allow typeids to be added to custom structures.
+This can be done at the moment with QSRV, although it needs https://github.com/epics-base/pva2pva/issues/47 to allow typeids to be added to custom structures.